Jewish Holidays

 A seventh attribute, Malchut – communication, is represented by the heart, and since between each wave, the Lulav and Etrog are repeatedly brought close to the heart, this action is thought to symbolize the four types of Jews continually returning to the heart of Judaism: the Torah, which communicates the ideology and legacy of what it means to be a Jew to people in every corner of the world!

-Sukkot is the perfect opportunity to enjoy the wonderful bounty of the Land of Israel - so be sure to check out delicious wines and tasty gift baskets from Israel's best artisanal brands!
+Sukkot is the perfect opportunity to enjoy the wonderful bounty of the Land of Israel - so be sure to check out tasty gift baskets and other delicacies from Israel's best artisanal brands!

-And you can enjoy the special symbolism of the holiday year-round with stunning Sukkot-themed gifts from Israel such as a DIY miniature Sukkah, a handmade Etrog candle, or a beautiful Etrog box to store your citron as a keepsake well beyond Sukkot.
+And you can enjoy the special symbolism of the holiday year-round with stunning Sukkot-themed gifts from Israel such as a DIY miniature Sukkah, a handmade Etrog candle, or a beautiful Etrog box to store your citron as a keepsake well beyond the holiday season.

 btn